tartiflette/tartiflette/docs/tutorial/rate-limit-fields-with-directives.md

 }
 ```

-Execute the query 6 times. :tada:
+Execute the query 6 times and you'll notice you have been rate limited. :tada:

 ![Rate limiting demo](/docs/assets/ratelimiting.gif)